Logo

 How often should my child take movement breaks?

-Every 15–20 minutes during learning.
-Keep it moderate to vigorous to re-energize attention.
+Every 15–20 minutes during learning, with moderate to vigorous activity to re-energize focus.

 Is a label harmful?